-Beginning an Internet Investigation
+Beginning Internet Investigations

-Start your investigation using the broadest and most accessible Internet search tools, such as Google and Bing.
+Start your investigation using the broadest and most accessible internet search tools, such as Google and Bing.
 This block will teach you how to take elemental searches to the next level and get a higher-quality results.
 Learn about proximity searches, customized alerts, search operators and other features most users never employ.

 Taking the Internet as a Resource to the Next Level

-Putting It to Good Use: Opening the Investigation
+Putting It to Good Use: Practical Exercises

 In this session, you will begin to put what you have learned to work in a case study developed specifically for this course.
-You will begin to look into and analyze the activities of suspects by searching for hints and clues they have posted on the Internet.
+You will begin to look into and analyze the activities of suspects by searching for hints and clues they have posted on the internet.
 If you have brought your laptop, then you can work alongside the instructor and take a hands-on approach to the practical problem.